Edw2n/ImageNet-ES/DG_Param_Control/README.md

 - The logs are stored in `logs` directory under the following name: `logs_{model architecture}_{dataset}.txt`

+- The experimental results (ImageNet-ES test accuracy) are stored in `results` directory under folllowing name: `{model architecture}_{dataset}.csv`

 - Please refer to `eval_scripts.sh` file for the commands used for experiments.

+### Jupter Notebook
+To help the researchers who are interested in our work to visualzie the experimental results, we provide the jupyter notebook.

+The notebook file is located in notebooks directory: [file link](https://github.com/Edw2n/ImageNet-ES/blob/main/DG_Param_Control/notebooks/Results_summary.ipynb).